Unsupervised Layer-wise Score Aggregation for Textual OOD Detection: Additional aggregation algorithms

 \subsection{Details of anomaly detection algorithms}

+\textbf{Common OOD scores for score aggregation} We propose to first aggregate the OOD scores using common detectors at a meta level.
+We apply the Mahalanobis distance ($S_M$), the Maximum Cosine Similarity ($S_C$) and the data depth ($S_{\text{IRW}}$) to the scores trajectory through the model.
+We gather the scores at each layer for a reference set and then compute these scores with the trajectory scores as features instead of the internal representation of the model.

 \textit{Local Outlier Factor} It measures the density of objects around a sample to decide whether it is an inlier or an outlier.
-It relies on the $k$-distance of a sample, \textit{e.g,} its distance to its $k$th closest neighbor and considers $N_k(\xbold)$ the set of the $k$ nearest neighbors.
+It relies on the $k$-distance of a sample, \textit{e.g,} its distance to its $k$th closest neighbour and considers $N_k(\xbold)$ the set of the $k$ nearest neighbours.

 For stability reasons, the usual LOF method uses the reachability distance\footnote{which is not a proper mathematical distance since it is not symmetric} which is defined as $\operatorname{Rd}(\xbold, \xbold') = \max (k-\operatorname{distance}(\xbold'), d(\xbold, \xbold'))$.
 Intuitively, it is the distance between $\xbold$ and $\xbold'$ if they are far enough from each other otherwise they are in the same $k$ nearest neighbors set and in that case the diameter of the set is used as minimal distance.
 From these definitions, we can define the local density of a sample $\xbold$, $\operatorname{dens}(\xbold) = \left( \frac{\sum_{\xbold' \in N_k(\xbold)} \operatorname{Rd}_k(\xbold, \xbold')}{\card{N_k(\xbold)}} \right)$.
 The LOF score compare the density of a sample to the densities of its neighbor: $\LOF(\xbold)= \frac{\sum_{\xbold' \in N_k(\xbold)} \operatorname{dens}_k(\xbold')}{\card{N_k(\xbold)}\operatorname{dens}_k(\xbold)}$.
 If $\LOF(\xbold) = 1$ the sample has the same density as his neighbor, if it's lower than $1$ it has a higher density than its neighbor and thus is likely to be an inlier whereas if the score is higher than $1$ it has a smaller density than its neighbor and should be an outlier.